Friends of the Watts Towers Arts Center

 In the News

 The Watts Towers Arts Center exhibit Creative Souls: African American Artists in Greater Los Angeles is open now through July 8.
-The exhibit is curated by UCLA Senior Lecturer Paul Von Blum and Watts Towers Artist-In-Residence Rosie Lee Hooks.
+The exhibit is curated by UCLA Senior Lecturer Paul Von Blum and Watts Towers Director and Artist-In-Residence, Rosie Lee Hooks.
 Creative Souls strives to spotlight the work of deeply talented and multi-dimensional African American artists living in the greater Los Angeles area.

 Preserving Heritage, Inspiring Innovation